 EPITAG in short

-Our main objective is to study the epidemiology and management of tropical crop diseases, with a focus on Cameroon.
+Our main objective is to study the epidemiology and sustainable management of tropical crop diseases, with a focus on Cameroon.
 Our approach consists in developing and analysing dynamical models describing plant-parasite interactions, in order to better understand, predict and control the evolution of damages in crops.
 To ensure the relevance of our models, field experts and stakeholders need to be closely associated.
 We focus on pest and pathogens that affect major staple food and cash crops, such as cocoa plant mirids, plantain and banana plant-parasitic nematodes, coffee berry borers, coffee leaf rust, maize stalk borers, cabbage diamondback moths, papaya mealybugs, etc. To tackle these issues, we jointly supervise master and PhD students.

 Keywords: mathematical models; dynamical systems; control theory; optimisation; plant epidemiology; tropical crops; crop pests and pathogens; sustainable and environmentally-friendly control methods; integrated pest management

 The OAOA prize is awarded to a young researcher from a Southern country, on the basis of a remarkable contribution in mathematical or theoretical biology, carried out in collaboration with a European or French speaking country.

 Clotilde defended her PhD thesis at Université Côte d’Azur on January 5th 2023.
 She worked on the modelling, analysis and control of coffee leaf rust.